tomsun/ionic-iris-playback-example/README.md

 with `ionic cordova plugin add cordova-plugin-bambuser@0.9.1`

-5. Run `ionic cordova prepare` after each change to the HTML5 parts of your hybrid app, i.e. the files in `./src/`.
+5. Run `npm run prepare` after each change to the HTML5 parts of your hybrid app, i.e. the files in `./src/`.

 This outputs optimized JavaScript and CSS bundles into `./platforms/*/www/`